-The first menu allows you to select whether the "For" clause event should have occurred prior to the initial event, subsequent to the initial event, or between two selected calendar dates.
-When using "between", the second menu displays a calendar, allowing you to select a specific date range.
+After adjusting the event count, customize the date range.
+The first menu allows you to select whether the Did [not] Perform clause event should have occurred prior to the initial event, subsequent to the initial event, or between two selected calendar dates.
+When using between, the second menu displays a calendar, allowing you to select a specific date range.

 Multiple "For" Clauses

-As events are added, you can adjust the event count and date range of each additional "For" clause.
-When using a relative date range, the date range is always relative to the date of the base event in the query and not the other "For" clauses.
+As events are added, you can adjust the event count and date range of each additional Did [not] Perform clause.
+When using a relative date range, the date range is always relative to the date of the base event in the query and not the other Did [not] Perform clauses.

 Keep In Mind

-Note that the "For" clause events could have occurred outside of the main date range in the query builder.
+Note that the Did [not] Perform clause events could have occurred outside of the main date range in the query builder.